-To keep the camera steady, use a tripod to stabilize the phone or balance it on your knee.
+To keep the camera steady, use an iPhone tripod to stabilize the phone or balance it on your knee.
 When I’m outdoors and struggling to keep my hands still, I let my breath out slowly as I focus and press the shutter.

 Do you usually shoot outdoors, or is it easier to take the subject home and photograph it under more controlled conditions?